Frequently Asked Questions

 Giving emotions to a machine; isn't that impossible

-From the perspective of Systems Theory it is not impossible, as (digital) machines and human brains are both 'systems'.
+From the perspective of Systems Theory, it is not impossible, as (digital) machines and human brains are both 'systems'.
 If you can implement emotion into a human brain -system (and we know nature did that), you should also be able to implement emotion into a digital machine -system.

-The big question is 'how to do it?', not 'is it possible?'.
-Here at MIND|CONSTRUCT we obviously solved that problem and, although the details of our solution are classified, we can tell you that implementing emotion into a machine isn't actually that difficult at all.
+The big question is 'how to do it?', instead of 'is it possible?'.
+Here at MIND|CONSTRUCT we obviously solved that problem and, although the details of our solution are intellectual property, we can tell you that implementing emotion into a machine isn't actually that difficult at all.

 How did you solve the Symbol Grounding Problem